pauldotyu/azure-pipelines-terraform/README.md

 }
 ```

-When we execute the `terraform plan` command, terraform will expect values for these variables, so let's create a `dev.tfvars` and set our values for our dev environment.
+When we execute the `terraform plan` command, terraform will expect values for these variables, in the step above when we were building out our environments and storage accounts, we've already created `\*.tfvars`.
 This file will be passed into terraform at runtime.

 ```terraform
 name     = "rg-dev"
 location = "westus"
 ```

-> NOTE: The dev.tfvars file above is jsut for the **dev** enviornment, so you will need to repeat this process for **test** and **prod**
+> NOTE: You should have a `\*.tfvars` file for each environment you plan on deploying into.

 We're nearly done with the terraform, we just need to create a `backend.tf` file to configure the azurerm remote backend.